MBS International Airport (MBS, KMBS), United States of America

 MBS International Airport is situated in the region of Freeland in Michigan, USA.
-The airport serves the three cities of Midland, Bay City and Saginaw, and was formerly called Tri City Airport (its name was changed in 1994 to MBS, representing each city as its first initial).
+The airport serves the three cities of Midland, Bay City and Saginaw, and was formerly called Tri City Airport.
+Its name was changed in 1994 to MBS, representing each city with its first initial.
 The airport was established in 1943 and operations began in 1946.

 MBS international airport passenger numbers

-MBS used to be the third-busiest airport in Michigan but has been losing business to nearby Bishop International Airport in Flint, which can offer more flights and cheaper fares.
+MBS handled 241,748 passengers in 2016.
+It was formerly the third-busiest airport in Michigan but has been losing business to nearby Bishop International Airport in Flint, which can offer more flights and cheaper fares.

-It is hoped that a new terminal project at MBS will regenerate the airport's fortunes and increase passenger numbers.
+It was hoped that a new terminal project at MBS would regenerate the airport’s fortunes and increase passenger numbers.

 "The new MBS will give us the efficiency, convenience and image we need for the market access and quality of life we want in mid-Michigan."